-Working at Raft California instantly makes you family.
+Working at Tributary Whitewater Tours instantly makes you part of a team.
 The tight knit crew works together to make sure our guests experience a seamless adventure.
 Whether it’s providing an exceptionally safe river trip, crafting mouthwatering riverside meal or driving guests out of a steep canyon - the teamwork never ends.

-We often joke that ‘staying cool’ is a must for any employee at Raft California, both literally and figuratively, but there is a truth to that.
+We often joke that ‘staying cool’ is a must for any employee at Tributary Whitewater Tours, both literally and figuratively, but there is a truth to that.
 It can be very hot during our summer months and being physically overheated can lead to overheated emotions or reactions.
 Being able to self-check and keep this in balance is a good quality.
 Being a team player and upholding a positive attitude throughout the season is a must.

 Room and Board

 Tributary Whitewater Tours operates out of a 60-acre riverfront campground.
 Our basecamp is also home to many of our staff members for the summer months.
 We offer primitive ‘guide camps’ for a nominal fee from April through October.
 These individual camps are located just a short walk from the parking areas and bathhouses with running water, showers and flush toilets.
 Alternatively, some employees choose to live in campervans or small RV’s for the season here.
 There are no RV hookups.
 The campground doesn’t have electricity and there is often a fire ban in the summer months.
 There is good cell service at this location.
 Our office and internal operations are located at a separate offsite building just a mile and a half away.
 Guides who choose to live at camp come here to use the internet, enjoy some air conditioning, take a shower, make meals, do laundry, etc. Resources available to those looking to live offsite include https://www.coloma.com/community/clnews/ and https://goldcountry.craigslist.org/